Social media fuels new type of ‘fog of war’ in Ukraine conflict

 Yet for all of the visuals surging across the Internet, Alexander is unsure whether they are helping most people understand events in far-off battlefields.
 The intensity and immediacy of social media are creating a new kind of fog of war, in which information and disinformation are continuously entangled with each other — clarifying and confusing in almost equal measure.

-Alexander, 28, a mergers and acquisitions analyst for a start-up who for weeks has been spending his spare time analyzing Russian videos online for signs of fabrications, has become an expert at seeing the often-subtle differences between Russian and Ukrainian tanks and weaponry.
+“If you’re a normal person, and you go onto social media today, you’ll find it confusing,” said Alexander, 28, a mergers and acquisitions analyst for a start-up who for weeks has been spending his spare time analyzing Russian videos online for signs of fabrications.
+“If you don’t follow this in depth, you can be misinformed because there’s so much information being shot out in all directions.”

+Alexander has become an expert at seeing the often-subtle differences between Russian and Ukrainian tanks and weaponry.
 He’s learned to identify key Ukrainian landmarks.
 Most of all, he’s learned to study the latest videos for clues to what’s happening on the ground, while ignoring the written or spoken commentary he says is often misleading.

-“If you’re a normal person, and you go onto social media today, you’ll find it confusing,” Alexander said.
-“If you don’t follow this in depth, you can be misinformed because there’s so much information being shot out in all directions.”
+The torrent of social media posts during Thursday’s attack on Ukraine harked back to the first live TV broadcasts of the Persian Gulf War, when visceral video of missile strikes helped usher in a new era of military reporting — and brought a foreign war into American living rooms.

-The combination of smartphones, social media and high-speed data links have provided incredibly detailed looks into how Russia’s military might is surging across Ukraine.
-These accounts, experts say, are almost certainly faster, more visual and more voluminous than in any previous major military conflict.
+But the modern combination of smartphones, social media and high-speed data links now are providing images that are almost certainly faster, more visual and more voluminous than in any previous major military conflict.

-And so too, experts say, are the efforts to deceive using these very same technologies.
+They’ve also brought, experts say, new efforts to deceive, and the new conflict is unfolding alongside an aggressive and widely distributed campaign of disinformation that makes it hard for crowdsourcing to establish facts on the ground.

 “Best to turn on cable news to get information than the wasteland of social media right now,” tweeted Joan Donovan, the research director at Harvard University's Shorenstein Center on Media, Politics and Public Policy.